-716-397-5903 or Email: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+For more information, or if you would like to request a registration form, email or call Jody Cheney at This email address is being protected from spambots.
+You need JavaScript enabled to view it. or (716) 487-5171.

 Chautauqua Works Youth Employment Program (YEP) is gearing up for 2024/2025 Program.